TattlingJam4231/weapon-rebalances/README.md

        - threat increased from 37 to 43

    - Tier 1
+     - damage falloff
+       - starts at 15 meters
+       - ends at 45 meters
+       - at maximum falloff damage is reduced to 60%

      - KSP
        - ammo pickup increased from 16.2/29.7 to 15/35
        - total ammo increased from 400 to 600